amzn/selling-partner-api-samples/use-cases/solicitations/README.md

     }
     ```
 6. Click **Send message**
+7. The solution will create a schedule set to the order's `EarliestDeliveryDate` + 5 days.
+If the date is in the past (like in the sample notification above), the schedule will be executed immediately.
-7. After the EventBridge schedule's execution date, navigate to [Step Functions console](https://console.aws.amazon.com/states/home)
+8. After the EventBridge schedule's execution date, navigate to [Step Functions console](https://console.aws.amazon.com/states/home)
-8. Select the state machine created by the deployment script, named **SPAPIStateMachine-*random_suffix***
+9. Select the state machine created by the deployment script, named **SPAPIStateMachine-*random_suffix***
-9. Under **Executions**, you will see a workflow for the order submitted through SQS
+10. Under **Executions**, you will see a workflow for the order submitted through SQS
-10. To check the workflow status and navigate into the individual steps, select the workflow and use the **Graph view** and **Step Detail** panels
+11. To check the workflow status and navigate into the individual steps, select the workflow and use the **Graph view** and **Step Detail** panels

 ### 5. Extra
 The deployment script also creates a Lambda function that subscribes selling partners to notifications.
 You can integrate this function to your product to easily onboard to the notifications feature.